Cartier duality for gerbes of vector bundles: Examples

 \item By definition, the map $\partial_T$ sends $\frac{T^n}{n!}$ to $\frac{T^{n-1}}{(n-1)!}$.
 Thus, at the level of sequential spaces, it acts as a shift functor killing the $0$-th entry.
 The exactness of \eqref{eqlomaosmoabnaawe} follows from the definition.
-It is a routine power series verification that \eqref{eqlomaosmoabnaawe} is a short exact sequence of $R\langle T \rangle_{\leq r}^{\ob{DP}}$-comodules. \end{enumerate} \end{proof}
+The fact that \eqref{eqlomaosmoabnaawe} is a short exact sequence of $R\langle T \rangle_{\leq r}^{\ob{DP}}$-comodules is a standard power series verification, more precisely, it is equivalent to the identity